EdenRidgway/XY-Wifi-Clock/Readme.md

 ## Current Issues
 * The TM1650 Segmented LED display has a slight flicker.
 Attempts at using different TM16xx libraries have been made but there appears to be some sort of conflict with the current libraries preventing them from working properly.
+* The TM1650 ColonOn function appears to also highlight the two points at the bottom of the display.
+This will have something to do with the bitmap settings in the library.

 ## Using the new Firmware
 * When using it for the first time it will create a Wifi access point called XY-Clock.
 Connect to this and select the wifi network and enter the password.
 It will then connect to the Wifi Network and sync the time with the pool.ntp.org Network Time Protocol server.